 Bordeaux Winery Tours from Paris day trip

 Bordeaux is located in the southwestern part of France.
 With the introduction of high-speed trains here, the travel time from Paris to Bordeaux has been reduced to 2 hours which makes it perfect for a day trip from Paris.
 Typically it takes close to 3 hours to reach Bordeaux from Paris, so we highly recommend taking a tour, so that you don’t end up driving for 6 hours in a day or mix drink and driving.

 You will be utilizing the high-speed train for this day tour as well.
 Upon arriving in Bordeaux, you will board a private mini-bus to start your exploration and wine tasting.

 Bordeaux wines are mostly red wines made with Merlot and Cabernet Sauvignon.

-This full day tour of Bordeaux includes trying out 8 different types of wines, learning about winery and vineyards and barrel tasting.
-For the price of the tour, you will also enjoy a full lunch, at a scenic terrace overlooking the countryside in Bordeaux.
+This full-day tour of Bordeaux includes trying out 8 different types of wines, learning about winery and vineyards and barrel tasting.
+For the price of the tour, you will also enjoy a full lunch, on a scenic terrace overlooking the countryside in Bordeaux.

 Why take this wine tour?

 - Great value – Tour, lunch and wine tasting.
 Pretty much your budget for the full day (14 hours)